globalanomalyindex/wallbreak/README.md

 # wallbreak

-the landing page, case study, and in-browser scanner for wallbreak, a read-only cybersecurity tool that checks whether your paywalled fonts are exposed on public github. set in sltf dessign maison (silverstag type foundry). static, no build step.
+the landing page, case study, and in-browser scanner for **wallbreak**, a read-only cybersecurity tool that checks whether your paywalled fonts are exposed on public github.
 ## what's here

 - `index.html` the hero